reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

     "homepage_url": "http://localhost:8081",
     "app_url": "http://localhost:8081/data",
     "app_reward": 0,
+    "app_schema": { "data": 30 },
     "app_dependencies": []
   }

 As you can see, we're using the address ``0x88032398beab20017e61064af3c7c8bd38f4c968`` to identify the app.
 This address was mentioned before, as it's one of the accounts that are funded and ready to use in the development blockchain node.
 A similar process would be required in a production environment (i.e., obtaining an account and funding it).

+The schema shows the expected output of the app, which in this case will be an object with just a key called ``data`` and a value that can have a JSON-stringified length of up to 30 bytes.
+You can learn more about defining an app schema in the :ref:`schema section <schema>`.

 - ``/data``: Returns the actual output of the app (a magic number).